craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 - [[#The Base]]

 ##### Mercenaries
 Hired soldiers willing to keep their employer's identity secret, the Mercenary groups within the Old are mysterious and fickle.
-While often reliable, when an opportunity presents itself, the Mercenaries betray their well-earned trust for the benefit of their unknown patrons.
+While often reliable, when an opportunity presents itself, the Mercenaries have no issue betraying their otherwise well-earned trust for the benefit of their patrons.

 ###### Equipment
 ###### Areas of Operation